-Writing facilitator, meditation teacher, and somatic psychotherapist.
+Writing facilitator, meditation instructor, psychotherapist.

 • explorations that invite spacious awareness, presence and clear seeing, that in the most difficult and challenging of moments can guide us skillfully with wisdom and open us into living with meaning and joy